Prettier Formatter for Visual Studio Code

 Configuring Default Options

 Some users may not wish to create a new Prettier config for every project or use the VS Code settings.
-Because Prettier searches recursively up the file path, you can place a global prettier config at
+In order to set a default configuraiton, set

 Visual Studio Code Settings